canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-simple.md

   person.name = "Kevin" //-> logs "entity name changed to Kevin"
   ```

-- `can.DefineMap` supports an [can-define.types.propDefinition#Array Array shorthand] that allows one to specify a [can-define/list/list can.DefineList] of typed instances like:
+- [can-define/map/map DefineMap] supports an [can-define.types.propDefinition#Array Array shorthand] that allows one to specify a [can-define/list/list DefineList] of typed instances like:

   ```js
   import { DefineMap } from "can";